aaronjheinen/htu21d/README.md

 Output
 ------
-Each signal has a `temperature` and `humidity` attribute added to the input signal.
+Each signal has a `temperature` attribute added to the input signal.

 If the sensors fails to read from either sensors, the new attribute value will be `None`.